-An apnea monitor checks the heart rate and respiration of the baby to make sure he or she is breathing properly.
-When either one falls below normal levels, the apnea monitor beeps to notify the care provider that something may be wrong.
-Newborns, especially preemies, are often put on an apnea monitor to observe their breathing patterns.
+An apnea monitor checks the heart rate and respiration of the baby to make sure they are breathing properly.
+When either one falls below normal levels the apnea monitor beeps notifying the parent that something may be wrong.
+Newborns, especially premies, are often put on an apnea monitor to observe their breathing patterns.

 Review Date 7/1/2023

-Updated by: Kimberly G Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
-Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Updated by: Charles I. Schwartz, MD, FAAP, Clinical Assistant Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania, General Pediatrician at PennCare for Kids, Phoenixville, PA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.